Webinar Series 2023: Leaders Shaping the Indo-Pacific

-This year’s series will feature three webinars on the themes of pandemic response, the environment, and children’s rights, with speakers from the Indo-Pacific region who have actively worked to overcome social divisions and build a more inclusive society.
+The I-House webinar series on “Leaders Shaping the Future of the Indo Pacific” features speakers from the Indo-Pacific region who are working to overcome social divisions and use their expertise to build a more cooperative society.

 Those who wish to receive detailed information on each session through the I-House e-news are asked to register through the e-news registration form.